 13. Internal Control over Financial Reporting; Disclosure Controls.
-The Committee will confer with management and the Auditors concerning the scope, design, adequacy and effectiveness of internal control over financial reporting, including the adequacy and effectiveness of the Company's information and cyber security policies, the internal controls regarding information security and any significant deficiencies and significant changes in internal controls, and the Company's disclosure controls and procedures.
-The Committee will review reports on significant findings and recommendations with respect to internal controls over financial reporting, together with management responses and any special audit steps adopted in light of any material control deficiencies.
+The Committee will confer with management and the Auditors concerning the scope, design, adequacy and effectiveness of internal control over financial reporting and the Company's disclosure controls and procedures.
+The Committee will review reports on significant findings and recommendations with respect to internal controls over financial reporting, together with management responses and, to the extent necessary, any remediation plans or special audit steps adopted in light of any material control deficiencies.